 Repeat for the other sleeve.

 And there you have it!
-Three different ways of how to turn long sleeves into short sleeves!
+Three easy ways of how to turn long sleeves into short sleeves!
 If you enjoyed this tutorial, you might also enjoy our Sewing Knits with a Sewing Machine tutorial.